ppy/osu-wiki/wiki/Tournaments/CJB/2018/4K/en.md

 ### Tournament Rules

-1. The **The 4th CJB osu!mania 4K Tournament _(CJB 4K 4th)_** is a one-on-one, osu!mania 4K specified Chinese regional tournament, hosted by CJB team.
+1. **The 4th CJB osu!mania 4K Tournament _(CJB 4K 4th)_** is a one-on-one, osu!mania 4K specified Chinese regional tournament, hosted by CJB team.
 2. The maps for each round will be announced by the map selector in advance on the Sunday before the actual matches take place:
-     - The Tie-breaker map will only be played in case of a tie.
+     - The TieBreaker map will only be played in case of a tie.
      - All maps are in a FreeMod bracket.
 3. Match schedule will be settled by the Tournament Management.
 4. If no staff or referee is available, the match will be postponed.
-5. Failed player's score do not get added to the team score.
+5. Failed during a map will be treated as losing in this map, even though you have a higher score.
-6. Use of the [Visual Settings](/wiki/Game_Modifiers) options are allowed.
+6. Use of the [Visual Settings](/wiki/Game_Modifiers) are allowed.
 7. If the beatmap ends in a draw, the game will be nullified.
 8. If player disconnects (In the case of the player is able to finish the map), the disconnected player will have to upload the score (`Shift` + `F12`) and provide the link to match referee instantly.
 9. If a player disconnects (In the case of the player is not able to finish the map):